 Pairing sugary foods with lean protein and healthy fats helps to slow down the rate at which glucose, the product of carbohydrate metabolism, enters our bloodstream.
-The slower glucose enters circulation, the less energy spikes and crashes we experience (and the lower our chance of developing insulin resistance over time).
+The slower glucose enters circulation, the less energy spikes and crashes we feel (and the lower our chance of developing insulin resistance over time).

-"When I consume sugar, like in the case of the dark chocolate that I eat every day, I pair it with some walnuts or other nuts," Chaparro says.
+"When I eat sugar, like in the case of the dark chocolate that I eat every day, I pair it with some walnuts or other nuts," Chaparro says.
 "It satisfies me so much more, not to mention it works great for my blood sugars."

 Consider pairing your favorite cookie with some plain Greek yogurt for protein or eating dried apricots alongside some cheese for fat.